 Current Tablet Market

 To-date, Apple iPad holds about 60% of the market stake, with the rest 40% being taken up by Android tablets.
 But the market may soon see a sea-change with the launch of Windows 8 powered tablets by the end of this year.
-The tablet, named as Microsoft Surface, will come in two different models: Surface RT and Surface Pro.
+The tablet is named as Microsoft Surface.

 Microsoft Surface tablet